Bill Graham (promoter): Early life

-Graham was born on January 8, 1931, in Berlin, the youngest child and only son of Jewish lower middle-class parents, Frieda (née Sass) and Jacob "Yankel" Grajonca, who had emigrated from Russia before the rise of Nazism.
+Graham was born on January 8, 1931, in Berlin, Germany.
+He was the youngest child and only son of lower middle-class Jewish parents, Frieda (née Sass) and Jacob "Yankel" Grajonca, who had emigrated from Russia before the rise of Nazism.
 There were six children in the Grajonca family.
-His father died accidentally two days after his son's birth.
+His father died in an accident two days after Graham was born.
 Graham's family nicknamed him "Wolfgang" early in life.

-Due to the increasing peril to Jews in Germany and because of the death of Jacob, Graham's mother placed her son and her youngest daughter, Tanya "Tolla", in a Berlin orphanage, which sent them to France in a pre-Holocaust exchange of Jewish children for Christian orphans.
+Due to the increasing Nazi persecution of Jews and the death of his father, Graham's mother placed her son and her youngest daughter, Tanya "Tolla", in a Berlin orphanage, which sent them to France in a pre-Holocaust exchange of Jewish children for Christian orphans.
 Graham's older sisters Sonja and Ester stayed behind with their mother.

-After the fall of France, Graham was among a group of Jewish orphans spirited out of France, some of whom finally reached the United States.
+After the Fall of France in 1940, Graham was among a group of Jewish orphans spirited out of France, some of whom finally reached the United States.
 Tolla Grajonca came down with pneumonia and did not survive the difficult journey.
-Graham was one of the One Thousand Children (OTC), mainly Jewish children who managed to flee Hitler and Europe and come directly to North America, but whose parents were forced to stay behind.
-Graham's mother died in Auschwitz.
+Graham was one of the One Thousand Children (OTC), mainly Jewish children who managed to flee Nazi Germany and Europe and come directly to North America, but whose parents were forced to stay behind.
+Graham's mother died on the way to Auschwitz concentration camp.

-Once in the United States, Graham was placed in a foster home in The Bronx.
+At age 10, he settled into a foster home in the Bronx, New York.
 After being taunted as an immigrant and being called a Nazi because of his German-accented English, Graham worked on his accent, eventually being able to speak in a perfect New York accent.
 He changed his name to sound more "American".
 (He found "Graham" in the phone book—it was the closest he could find to his birth surname, "Grajonca".
 According to Graham, both "Bill" and "Graham" were meaningless to him.)
 Graham graduated from DeWitt Clinton High School and then obtained a business degree from the City College of New York.
-He was later quoted as describing his training as that of an "efficiency expert".

 Graham was drafted into the United States Army in 1951, and served in the Korean War, where he was awarded both the Bronze Star and Purple Heart.
-Upon his return to the States he worked as a waiter/maître d' in Catskill Mountain resorts in upstate New York during their heyday.
+Upon his return to the States he worked as a waiter/maître d' at resorts in the Catskill Mountains in upstate New York during their heyday.
 He was quoted saying that his experience as a maître d' and with the poker games he hosted behind the scenes was good training for his eventual career as a promoter.
 Tito Puente, who played some of these resorts, went on record saying that Graham was avid to learn Spanish from him, but only cared about the curse words.
-He also mentions in his bio-pic Last Days At The Fillmore working for Minnesota Mining.
+Graham also mentions in his bio-pic Last Days At The Fillmore once working for Minnesota Mining.